actions/cache/README.md

 This action allows caching dependencies and build outputs to improve workflow execution time.

-In addition to `actions/cache` action, other two actions are also available
+In addition to this `cache` action, other two actions are also available

 [Restore action](./restore/README.md)